A Cisco CUCM Annunciator is part of the Cisco IP Voice Media Streaming Application service. We are going to see what it is and how to configure it.

 - The list of configured annunciators is displayed.
 Note that there is an annunciator named “ANN_2”.
 This is the default annunciator created with the activation of Cisco IP Voice Media Streaming Application service.
 In the description field, it says “ANN_CUCM”, where “CUCM” corresponds to the hostname of the CUCM server.

-Under the Cisco IP Voice Media Streaming Application service, we can configure the following settings for the annunciator:
+To configure a Cisco CUCM annunciator, go under the Cisco IP Voice Media Streaming Application service, and tweak the following settings:

 - Call Count: defines the max number of simultaneous messages played by the annunciator on the server